Boyd Gaming

 Boyd Gaming Corporation is an American gambling and hospitality company based in Paradise, Nevada, US.

-As of 2021, Boyd operates 28 properties with a total of 10,751 hotel rooms and 1694482 sqft of casino space with 31,635 slot machines and 686 table games.
+As of 2021, Boyd operated 28 properties with a total of 10,751 hotel rooms and 1694482 sqft of casino space with 31,635 slot machines and 686 table games, in 10 U.S. states.
 Gambling revenue is 80% of total gross revenue.

 History

+Early years

 Boyd Gaming's history dates to 1941, when founder Sam Boyd first arrived in Las Vegas with his family.
 After being hired as a dealer, Sam Boyd worked his way up through the ranks of the Las Vegas casino industry, first to pit boss, then shift boss.
 He eventually saved enough to buy a small interest in the Sahara Hotel and Casino; later, Sam Boyd left the Sahara to become general manager and partner of The Mint Las Vegas.

 Sam Boyd first partnered with his son Bill in 1962, when the two teamed up to acquire the Eldorado Casino in Henderson, Nevada.
 Bill, who was then a practicing attorney, acquired his first stake in the Eldorado by doing its legal work.
 Sam would go on to manage the Eldorado full-time after the Mint was sold in 1968.